trdroid/Chrome-Extension-Examples/README.md

 ### Installing an Extension

-When installing an extension (the CRX file), Chrome extracts the public key, the signature and the zipped contents and verifies that the signature is valid using the public key
+When installing an extension (the CRX file), Chrome extracts the public key, the signature and the zipped contents, verifies that the signature is valid using the public key, reads the manifest file and integrates the extension into the browser

 For this reason, Chrome can fetch CRX files over a plain non-ssh connection because it would check the signature inside the CRX file before installing it

 ### Updating an Extension